dasaed/python-basics/README.md

 2. *pandas* - For more scientific computing and dealing with tables and excel-like things
 3. *flask* - Useful library/tool for on the go REST APIs
 4. *django* - Useful for web development (flask is also useful for this, but as fully packaged as django)
-5. *Shell_Scripting* - Useful for automating things you ran locally on your computer
+5. *shell_scripting* - Useful for automating things you ran locally on your computer
-6. *data structures* - for more advance software design applications
+6. *data_structures* - for more advance software design applications